BPU Water is “Hard”

 This is the Buffalo Street Pump Station and the 1,500,000-gallon reservoir.

-the first reservoir was refurbished with a new one with a flat concrete roof covered with grass.
+the first reservoir was replaced with a flat concrete roof covered with grass.

 These 200 horsepower booster pumps at the Buffalo Street Pump Station send water from the Cassadaga well field out into the utility's water distribution system.